Going Up the River: A Borneo River Cruise

 The last day will consist of a farewell breakfast and then a flight from Sibu to Kuching where you can tour the city and admire the arts of Borneo.
 Enjoy a Malaysian dinner and stay in a first class city hotel there until your flight home the next day.

-It may sound cliché, but this is a true once in a lifetime opportunity!
+It may sound cliché, but this is a truly once-in-a-lifetime opportunity!
 There’s no place like Borneo, and no better way to see it than on a river journey through the waters and rainforests that make up Borneo’s heart and soul.